vrk-kpa/suomifi-ui-components/README.md

 styled(Button)...
 ```

 _HOX!!!
-If you use Styled Components you cannot use Component.variant (static methods) and you need to use variant-property to get variants from the styled(Component)._
+If you use Styled Components you cannot use Component.variant (static methods) and you need to use variant-property to get variants from the styled(Component)._ Partly for this reason we are getting rid of the static variants in the future releases.

 **or** using CSS-ClassName: